Mariupol fighters in Russian hands; both sides claim wins

 Howitzers from the U.S. and other countries have helped Kyiv hold off or gain ground against Russia, a senior U.S. defense official said, who spoke on condition of anonymity to discuss the U.S. military assessment.

 In another setback for Moscow, Swedish Foreign Minister Ann Linde signed the formal request to join NATO that will now be sent to the alliance's secretary-general, Jens Stoltenberg.
-Sweden's move follows a similar decision by neighboring Finland — a historic shift for the countries, which have been nonaligned for generations.
+Sweden's move follows a similar decision by neighboring Finland — historic shifts for the countries, which have been nonaligned for generations.

+U.S. President Joe Biden Biden will host Prime Minister Magdalena Andersson of Sweden and President Sauli Niinistö of Finland at the White House on Thursday to discuss the two countries’ NATO applications.

+Stoltenberg has said the membership process for both could be quick — but President Recep Tayyip Erdogan of Turkey, a NATO member, has cast doubt on that.

 All 30 current NATO members must agree to let the Nordic neighbors join.